Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 Found primarily around coastal areas, the Green Heron feeds on fish and insects it catches with its long bill.

-The Green Heron is well adapted to survive in a variety of habitats found in Alabama, including saltwater marshes, rivers, streams, bayous, ponds, lakes, and even roadside ditches.
+The Green Heron is well adapted to survive in various habitats found in Alabama, including saltwater marshes, rivers, streams, bayous, ponds, lakes, and even roadside ditches.

 This versatility allows them to locate and feed on different food sources throughout the year, depending on which food item is available most abundantly during any given season.